Protect and Control frequently asked questions (FAQs)

 • Can’t be targeted by actions that rely on email addresses

-These limitations apply to document access accounts in the connected app, not Dash login accounts.
+These limitations only apply to accounts with document access in the connected app.

 How quickly does a new account appear in Protect and Control?